Can You Freeze Baked Beans

 Now that you know how to freeze baked beans, what should you do with the leftovers?

-Here are a few scrumptious ideas to leave you with:
+Here are a few scrumptious bean recipes to leave you with:

 - Spicy cowboy chili